NachoMorales/startworking/README.md

 # Setup
   - Download the file and move it to "C:\Windows\System32"
-  - Change :projectsFolder MAINFOLDER variable to your projects directory
+  - Change :projectsFolder "MAINFOLDER" variable to your projects directory

 # What it does